Preparing Your Home For Sale - A Seller Guide

 Buyers tend to make snap judgments about whether a house fits into their criteria based upon what they see from photographs or driving by.
 Determine how to best show the front of your home is well-cared for, so buyers will want to view the interior too:

-When you stand at the end of your driveway, what do you see?
-Develop a list of repairs or improvements as such as roofing, siding and lighting.
+- When you stand at the end of your driveway, what do you see?
+Develop a list of repairs or improvements such as roofing, siding and lighting.

-If there’s snow, make sure your walk ways and driveway are shoveled and salted so buyers feel safe when approaching your home.
+- If there’s snow, make sure your walkways and driveway are shovelled and salted so buyers feel safe when approaching your home.

 It’s important to remove your identity from the house to turn it into a model home.
 Disconnecting emotionally will give buyers a chance to picture living there:

 Take special care when preparing your home for sale.
-If you’ve followed these steps to help make your property stand out, buyers will start to notice.
+If you’ve followed these steps to help make your property stand out, buyers will notice.
 It’s a competitive market and you want top dollar value for your home.
 Investing in small details can make a big difference in the offers you receive.
-Staging your home properly will attract serious inquiries meaning you’ll sell for more in a shorter time span.
+Presenting your home properly will attract serious buyers and will help you achieve top dollar for your home.